What You Need to Know About Library Science Professor

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-- Library Science Instructor
+- Library Services Dean

-Job Outlook for Library Science Professors
+Is There Job Demand for Library Science Professors?

 The states with the most job growth for Library Science Professor are Arkansas, Colorado, and Massachusetts.
 Watch out if you plan on working in Illinois, South Carolina, or Oregon.
 These states have the worst job growth for this type of profession.